 What do you do over long winter and summer breaks when your teenagers are too old for “toys,” too young for jobs, and too obsessed with their phones and tablets?
 You no doubt start looking for ways to occupy them, right?
-Whether you’re dealing with a small group of besties who came over to hang or a large chunk of teens all in one space for a birthday party, there are solutions.
+Whether you’re dealing with your own teens during family game night, a small group of besties who came over to hang, or a large chunk of teens all in one space for a birthday party, there are solutions.
+What about minute it to win it games?
+Or test their knowledge with Are You Smarter Than A Fifth Grader questions.
 We can’t help you figure out how to use “yeet” in a sentence, but we can still make you the parent with all the fun up their sleeves.

 Entertaining a clique